philsf-biostat/SAR-2023-017-BH/README.md

-# Sensitivity of mortality rates to imputation of missing socioeconomic data after brain injury: cohort study
+# Sensitivity of mortality rates to the imputation of missing socioeconomic data: cohort study

 1. To describe the missingness in zip codes at each follow up collection;
 1. To impute missing Zip codes with data available in previous follow up collections.